RobertBurrellDonkin/library-management-system/README.md

     * Let's assume that only a handful of microservices are authorised.
 So we'll externalise the configuration.
 For larger numbers of subjects, we'd probably opt for a data store or a dedicated identity federator.
+    * There's also the expiry, which we should really check.
+Typically a production token issued by a system such Amazon Cognito would have a limited time before expiry.
     * There is also the question of algorithm and key.
 Public/private key cryptography is the more robust solution.
 The public key is not confidential and could be safely externalised as part of the configuration.
+  * There is also the question of testing, both manual and automated.
+    * Profiles are likely to be an attractive option.
+    * "jwt" and "unrestricted" profiles